typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 This is the last part of the escape!
 If this worked, we could *fully erase* the `LittleUniverse` from most code, relying on the pure type-level index to prove enough of its existence!
-So it's a little frustrating that it doesn't quite work.
+So it’s a little frustrating that it doesn’t quite work.

-Let's break it down.
+Let’s break it down.
 First, the return type is fine.

 1. Since `u: U`, `u.type <: U`.
 (This is true, and useful, in the scope of `u`, which is now invisible to the caller.)
 2. `iter` returns a `u.type#Needle`.
     - Note: since `u` is not in scope for the caller, if we returned this as is, it would effectively widen to the existentially bound `u.type#Needle forSome {val u: U}`.
 But the same logic in the next step would apply to that type.
 3. By the `#` left side covariance, `u.type#Needle` widens to `U#Needle`.

-Pretty simple, by the standards of what we've seen so far.
+Pretty simple, by the standards of what we’ve seen so far.

 ## Contravariance is the root of all...

 But things break down when we try to call `iter(n)`.
 Keep in mind that `n: U#Needle` and the expected type is `u.Needle`.
-Specifically: since we don't know in the implementation that `U` is a singleton type, we can't use the "singleton type equivalence" rule on it!
+Specifically: since we don’t know in the implementation that `U` is a singleton type, we can’t use the “singleton type equivalence” rule on it!
 But suppose that we *could*; that is, **suppose that we could constrain `U` to be a singleton type**.

 1. The argument type is `U#Needle`.
 2. By singleton equivalence, since `u: U` and `u` is stable, so `u.type = U`.
 3. By substituting the left-hand side of the `#`, we get `u.type#Needle`.
 4. This shortens to `u.Needle`.